The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/InstructionsForAutoTuner.md

 * Tree Parzen Estimator + Covariance Matrix Adaptation Evolution Strategy ([Optuna](https://optuna.org/))
 * Evolutionary Algorithm ([Nevergrad](https://github.com/facebookresearch/nevergrad))

-User-settable coefficient values (`coeff_perform`, `coeff_power`, `coeff_area`) of three objectives to set the direction of tuning are written in the script.
+User-defined coefficient values (`coeff_perform`, `coeff_power`, `coeff_area`) of three objectives to set the direction of tuning are written in the script.
 Each coefficient is expressed as a global variable at the `get_ppa` function in `PPAImprov` class in the script (`coeff_perform`, `coeff_power`, `coeff_area`).
 Efforts to optimize each of the objectives are proportional to the specified coefficients.

 ## Input JSON structure

-Sample JSON file for sky130hd aes design: [[link]](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/blob/master/flow/designs/sky130hd/aes/autotuner.json)
+Sample JSON [file](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/blob/master/flow/designs/sky130hd/aes/autotuner.json) for Sky130HD `aes` design:

-Simple Example:
+Alternatively, here is a minimal example to get started:

 ```json
 {
     "_SDC_FILE_PATH": "constraint.sdc",